 America's Service Economy - Wolfbein, Seymour L.

-Every one of the 20 fastest-growing occupations, as listed by the U.S. Bureau of Labor Statistics, is in the service sector.
-15 million jobs that have been created since the November trough of the 1982 recession have been in the service sector.
-About half of these jobs pay at least $10 per hour.
-The biggest increases granted under collective bargaining for 1987 as a whole and the first quarter of 1988 occurred in the services industry.
-In the service sector, employment rose during 39 of the past 40 years.
-Ninety-seven percent of the increase in employment between 1947 and 1987 took place in the service sector.
+Every one of the 20 fastest-growing occupations, as listed by the U.S. Bureau of Labor Statistics, is in the service economy sector.
+15 million jobs that have been created since the November trough of the 1982 recession have been in the service economy sector.
+In the service economy sector, employment rose during 39 of the past 40 years.
+Ninety-seven percent of the increase in employment between 1947 and 1987 took place in the service economy sector.

 A High-Tech or a Service Economy Future? - Galambos, Eva C.